 Read Our Blog

-This is the official blog of the Entrepreneurship Clinic at the University of Michigan Law School and part of the Zell Entrepreneurship and Law (“ZEAL”) program.
-The clinic provides free legal services to student-led and other startups.
+This is the official blog of the Zell Entrepreneurship Clinic at the University of Michigan Law School.
+The Clinic provides free legal services to student-led and other startups.

 Informational Video Series